CprE-KMUTNB/effective-bassoon/README.md

 **Project Description:**

 **Introduction:**
-The myFridge Expiry Date Reminder and Notification Web Application is a user-friendly and efficient solution designed to help individuals manage their fridge contents by reminding them of the impending expiration dates of stored products.
+The myFridge Expiry Date Reminder and Notification Web Application is a user-friendly and efficient solution designed to help user to manage their fridge contents by reminding them of the impending expiration dates of stored products.
 The application aims to reduce food wastage and improve household organization by providing timely alerts and notifications for items approaching their expiration dates.

 **Features:**